 CHE Community-engaged learning initiative

-The College of Human Ecology (CHE) is partnering with the Office of Engagement Initiatives (OEI) to recognize, support, and advance community-engaged learning (CEL) throughout the college.
+Cornell Human Ecology (CHE) is partnering with the David M. Einhorn Center for Community Engagement to recognize, support, and advance community-engaged learning (CEL) throughout the college.
 This engaged college initiative reflects the next phase of OEI’s work to involve more Cornell undergraduates in CEL while also furthering community partners’ missions and advancing faculty members’ research.
 The new approach empowers each college to support the engaged learning opportunities that best fit the mission of their college.

 CHE is offering grants to enhance existing and create new community-engaged learning opportunities for students.
 The goal of these funding opportunities is to reach as many interested faculty, staff, and students as possible and to make sustainable investments in opportunities that will continue beyond the funding of this block grant.

 The purpose of CHE Engaged Course Grants is to fund faculty who are integrating community-engaged learning into new and existing courses that involve students in work with community partners.
 These grants allow faculty to explore new partnerships, develop new courses, and integrate community-engaged learning into existing courses.

 Need.
 Student projects in the course address a community-identified need.